olivia3395/olivia3395.github.io/_pages/about.md

 Curious about my research?
 I put together a friendly, no-jargon **[slide](transfer_learning.pdf)** deck on how I think about transfer learning (and why it matters)

+Alongside theory and modeling, I also enjoy building AI apps that make these ideas tangible — translating technical systems into interactive experiences people can actually use, feel, and remember.